-As project management, it can be difficult to watch your team slowly lose passion, enthusiasm, or energy for their projects.
+As a project management role, it can be difficult to watch your team slowly lose passion, enthusiasm, or energy for their projects.
 You may have tried reviving the project content by discussing and tweaking tasks and goals during retrospectives.
-It may have worked for a few meetings, but now you are recognizing lack of engagement even with the retrospectives.
-What can you do to get your team members excited about their work again, dedicated to their goals, and determined to create the best path forwards?
+It may have worked for a few meetings, but now you are recognizing the lack of engagement even with the retrospectives.
+What can you do to get your team members excited about their work again, dedicated to their goals, and determined to create the best path forward?
 The Energy Levels retrospective was specifically developed for this exact scenario.
-Find out all about the Energy Levels template, its format, how it can help your team, and tips for getting started with it below.
+Find out all about the Energy Levels template, its format, how it can help your team and tips for getting started with it below.

 Take full advantage of the Energy Levels retrospective by understanding its unique format:

 Team members will place activities that make them excited, passionate, inspired, motivated, or refreshed in this pile.
-Rather than focusing on the value, the time, or the steps involved in the task, the individual feels like time flows quickly when they engage with this activities.
+Rather than focusing on the value, the time, or the steps involved in the task, the individual feels like time flows quickly when they engage in these activities.